On Gromov's compactness question regarding positive scalar curvature: Introduction

 \section{Introduction}

 In the past several years, Gromov has formulated an extensive list of conjectures and open questions on scalar curvature \cite{MR3816521, Gromov:2019aa}.
-This has given rise to new perspectives on scalar curvature and inspired a wave of recent activity in this area \cite{MR4181824, Cecchini:2021vs, Chodosh:2020tk, MR3816521, Gromov:2019aa,Gromov:2020aa, Guo:2020ur, MR4050100, MR4305995, Wang:2021uj, Wang:2021tq, Wang:2021um, Xie:2021tm, Zeidler:2019aa,MR4181525}, such as positive solutions to Gromov's cube inequality \cite{Gromov:2019aa, Wang:2021um, Xie:2021tm} and to the non-existence of positive scalar curvature metrics on closed aspherical manifolds of dimension $\leq 5$ \cite{Chodosh:2020tk, Gromov:2020aa}.
+This has given rise to new perspectives on scalar curvature and inspired a wave of recent activity in this area.
 Among his many open questions, Gromov proposed the following compactness question regarding positive scalar curvature on noncompact manifolds in \cite[Section 3.6.1]{Gromov:2019aa}.

 \begin{question}[Gromov's compactness question] Let $X$ be a smooth manifold.
 Suppose for any given compact subset $V\subset X$ and any $\rho>0$, there exists a (non-complete) Riemannian metric on $X$ with scalar curvature $\geq 1$ such that the closed $\rho$-neighborhood $N_\rho(V)$ of $V$ in $X$ is compact.
 Then $X$ admits a complete Riemannian metric with scalar curvature $\geq 1$. \end{question}